 Despite taking security measures, anyone can become a target of Instagram scams.
 If you’re also the victim of any of these scams, then you need to exercise the following things soon:

-- If you’re being scammed, then report to Instagram.
+- If you’re being scammed, then report it to Instagram.
 Each Instagram page displays a Report option; you can do it yourself and encourage other users to do the same.
 The more people report the scammer, the more quickly Instagram will notice it.

 - If scammers have access to your credit card, they can use it for malicious purposes.
-Like they can make transactions, sign up for a service, or create a new bank account using your fake identity.
+They can make transactions, sign up for a service, or create a new bank account using your fake identity.
 Contact your bank and inform them about the scam so they can block or recover any further transactions and freeze your credit card.

 - The scammer may attempt to target your other friends and followers.
 Do warn them by posting a story and tell them not to respond to any message they receive by your name.